blues/app-accelerators/36-vending-machine-monitor/README.md

 6. Connect the Swan to your development PC with the micro USB cable.

-## Time of Flight Sensor
+## Time-of-Flight Sensor

 This app uses the `VL53L4CD` sensor, which senses objects up to about 1200mm (47") away.
-The distance sensor uses the Time of Flight (ToF) of a reflected IR beam to determine the distance to the nearest object in the line of sight of the sensor.
+The distance sensor uses the Time-of-Flight (ToF) of a reflected IR beam to determine the distance to the nearest object in the line of sight of the sensor.

 The sensors have a 5-pin male header, and Qwiic connectors for I2C.
 This app requires just the `XSHUT` pin from the header to be connected, as described above.